This is known as Local Housing Allowance (LHA). This is the equivalent of Housing Benefit (which Council tenants can get) for private tenants.

 You may be allowed an extra bedroom if:

 If you are single and over 35, or a couple with no children, you will get the one bedroom rate if you have exclusive use of two or more rooms, or exclusive use of one bedroom, and a toilet or bathroom and a kitchen.
-If you don’t, the shared one room rate will apply.
+If you don’t, or are single and under 35, the shared room rate will apply.

-If you are entitled to a severe disability premium in your Income Support or Housing Benefit award, you will qualify for the one room rate.
+If you are entitled to a severe disability premium in any state benefit award, you will qualify for the one room rate.

 What if I am a joint tenant?